The Zodiac (film): Development

 The filmmakers' main challenge was to maintain the balance between facts and a fictional narrative:

 Once the screenplay was complete, the filmmakers gathered investors to finance the project and made it ShadowMachine Films' first ever film production.

 Filming

 The filming lasted 23 days.
 The Zodiac was filmed on location in Vallejo, California, where the majority of the murders were committed.

 Soundtrack

 The soundtrack contains some of the following pieces by Andy Williams, The Chambers Brothers, William S. Gilbert and Arthur Sullivan:

 Critical reception

 Rotten Tomatoes, which compiles mostly North American reviews, showed that just eight out of 31 reviews were positive, with the average critic's grade being 4.1/10.
-The website assessed the film as "rotten", with 26% of the reviews favourable.
+The website assessed the film as "rotten", with 26% of the reviews favorable.

+Metacritic, a website that aggregates reviews of films, television shows, has five reviews of The Zodiac, and given a general score of 21/100.
+For each movie, the scores from each review are averaged (a weighted average).
+Metacritic was created by Jason Dietz, Marc Doyle, and Julie Doyle Roberts in 1999, and was acquired by Fandom, Inc. in 2022.

+Despite Rotten Tomatoes and Metacritic giving less than favorable critical reviews, the film has received more positive reviews from users who have submitted their own reviews of the film on the two websites, with a 70% grade from Metacritic users.

+The film received its highest marks of critical reception from IMDb, one of the internets prominent online databases of information related to films.
+With almost eight thousands reviews on the site, the IMDb score given to The Zodiac, is a 5.3 out of 10.